Image: Copyright free from pixabay. No association with the author of this website.

 Benjamin Farmstone crept through the brambles, his young nephew close behind him.
 Though he was a big man, his footsteps were light against the ground and the leaves barely rustled as he passed.
-He wasn’t the greatest hunter on the West side for nothing.
+He wasn’t the greatest hunter on the West Side for nothing.
 Even so, the hart lifted its head, its nose to the air, nostrils flaring.
 Ben froze.
 His nephew held his breath.
 The wind had shifted.
 The hart bobbed its head, ears flicking from side to side, eyes wide, but it did not run.
 Instead, it lowered its graceful neck and turned back to the bushes.

-Ben lifted his bow, knocked his arrow and pulled the string taut.
+Ben lifted his bow, nocked his arrow and pulled the string taut.
 It was a powerful hart with rippling muscles, a fine white coat and such a glorious twist of antlers that he salivated.
 It was a prize catch and almost a waste to kill.
 Almost.
-He took a breath, slowed his heart and relaxed into his pose.
+He took a breath, slowed his heart and relaxed his stance.
 He would not miss.
 He never missed.
 He released, and the arrow flew.
 At the soft twang of the bow, the hart lifted its head.
 His aim was true and deep, the arrow piercing it just behind the shoulder with a satisfying thump.
 It gave a startled bleat, kicked its back legs, then darted away.

 Scott made to charge after it, but Ben slammed a big hand against his chest, almost knocking his nephew to the ground.
 ‘Wait.
 Let it die.’